lynalbct/scan-path-graph/README.md

   * For each (u,p) on record, the application creates a folder in both ```/data``` and ```/img```.
 Folder name is MD5 hashed(```MD5(username)``` concat ```MD5(password)```).
   * All images under this (u,p) combination will be stored under ```/img/userHash``` with MD5 hashed filename.
   * All data files under this (u,p) combination will be stored under ```/data/userHash``` with MD5 hashed filename(```MD5(imageName)``` concat ```MD5(dataFileName)```).
   * All these file names are written in the record.
-So a file retrieval will simply need a read from the record, and finding the file.
+So a file retrieval will simply be reading from the record, and finding the corresponding file.

 ###Security:
-  * Since the application uses a fake database system to record files under users, you should not use it in large scale applications.
+  * Since the application uses a fake database system to record files under users, do not use it in large scale applications or open networks.
   * Data files are stored in plaintext.
 Do not store sensitive data.
-  * Since strings are MD5 hashed.
-Do not assume that (username,password) combinations are uncrackable.
-Treat (u,p) as only an identifier.
+  * Since strings that represent user information are MD5 hashed, do not assume that (username,password) combinations are uncrackable.
+Treat (u,p) as only an identifier to your files.